 The Committee for a Responsible Federal Budget has designed a helpful calculator that quantifies, as a percentage, the potential reduction in the projected shortfall based on the following solutions:

-• Cost-of-Living Adjustments.
+- Cost-of-Living Adjustments.
 Thousands of inflation numbers are published each month by the Bureau of Labor Statistics, but the headline-grabbing number is the CPI-U, or the Consumer Price Index for All Urban Consumers.
 While CPI-U gets the most attention, Social Security cost-of-living adjustments, or COLAs, are actually tied to the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) to reflect recipients’ inflation experience more accurately.
-Just the same, neither index accounts for an individual’s natural tendency to substitute a cheaper product for a more expensive one.
+Just the same, neither index accounts for an individual’s natural tendency to substitute an expensive product with a cheaper one.
 The “chained” CPI-W accounts for this substitution effect and, as a result, tends to increase more slowly than CPI-W, but is also considered more realistic.
 Indexing Social Security to “chained” CPI-W instead of the current “unchained” CPI-W could close the shortfall by an estimated 18%.

 A wise man once said, “reality is messier than theory.”
 In other words, when it comes to fixing Social Security, it is easier said than done, but we believe we have the tools, and motivation, to fix it.
 That being said, the situation is only growing more critical with time – the sooner changes can be made to the program, the more modest the adjustments can be.